rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 ### 1. Data encoding/state preparation
 When we want to encode our classical data into quantum states, we perform certain operations to help us work with the data in quantum circuits.
 One of the steps is called data embedding which is the representation of classical data as a quantum state in Hilbert space via a quantum feature map.
 A feature map is a mathematical mapping that helps us embed our data into (usually) higher dimensional spaces, or in this case, quantum states.
 It can be thought of as a variational quantum circuit in which the parameters depend on the input data which for our case is the classical heart attack data.
 We will need to define a variational quantum circuit before going any further.
 A variational quantum circuit is a quantum algorithm that depends on parameters and can be optimised by either classical or quantum methods.

 @Rodney I dont understand this sentence below.
 Please re-write.
-For embedding we take out classical datapoint, $x$ and make it into a set of gate parameters in a quantum circuit hence creating out desirable quantum state.
+Done ✅ For embedding we take out classical datapoint, $x$ and make it into a set of gate parameters in a quantum circuit hence creating out desirable quantum state.
 $x \rightarrow \left| \psi_x \right\rangle $
 Here are some examples of well known data embedding methods:

 ##### a) Basis embedding
 In this method, we simply encode our data into binary strings.
 We convert each input to a computational basis state of a qubit system.
 For example ${x = 1001}$ is represented by a 4 qubit system as the quantum state $\left| 1001 \right\rangle$.
-Basis embedding offers: (@Rodney it is what?)
+Basis embedding offers: (@Rodney it is what?
+Done ✅)
 - amplitude vectors become sparse
 - most freedom to do computation
-- schemes not efficient (@Rodney please reference!)
+- schemes not efficient (@Rodney please reference!
+Done ✅)

 ![](../Notes/explanation/math-8.png)